aryanchandramania/Advent-of-Code-2022/README.md

 # Advent-of-Code-2022
 My solutions to Advent of Code 2022.
 Tried to do 5 days with a language.

-Days 1-5 in C++, Day 6 in Python so far.
+Days 1-5 in C++, Days 6-10 completed in Python.